USCGC Kukui (WLB-203): Mission

 USCGC Kukui is a seagoing buoy tender with her primary mission being the servicing of aids-to navigation buoys in her area of responsibility (AOR) within the Seventeenth Coast Guard District.
 Kukui's other missions include maritime law enforcement, homeland security, ensuring the security of ports and waterways, maritime environmental response, as well as search and rescue duties.
 She is home-ported in Sitka, Alaska.
 Her primary area of responsibility is the inland and coastal waters of southeastern Alaska.

 History

-USCGC Kukui is named after the official state tree of Hawaii and is the third ship to bear the name.
+Commissioned on 9 January 1998, USCGC Kukui is named after the official state tree of Hawaii and is the third ship to bear the name.
 USCGC Kukui (WAK-186) was the second ship to bear the name.
-While stationed in Hawaii, Kukui was involved in the rescue of a Taiwanese fisherman from the fishing vessel Sheng Yi Tsai No. 166 on December 5, 2007.
+While stationed in Hawaii, Kukui was involved in the rescue of a Taiwanese fisherman from the fishing vessel Sheng Yi Tsai No. 166 on 5 December 2007.
 The injured fisherman was transferred to Kukui via the cutter's small boat over 200 nm from Johnson Atoll, an isolated atoll historically used by the U.S. military as an airbase, nuclear and biological weapons site, and secret missile base.
 Kukui proceeded to Johnson Atoll where the fisherman was brought ashore.
 A C-130 Hercules from Air Station Kodiak landed at the abandoned airfield after the crew of Kukui swept the airstrip for debris.
 The fisherman was flown to Honolulu for advanced medical treatment.

+Kukui left her original homeport of Honolulu for the last time on 9 January 2017.
+She arrived at the Coast Guard Yard in Curtis Bay, Maryland for her midlife maintenance on 21 February 2017.
+After the repairs and upgrades were completed, Kukui departed for her new homeport of Sitka, Alaska on 9 June 2018.